-Please use the declaration available on www.dbu.dk/turneringer-og-resultater/klublicens/superliga/.
+Such declaration (7-days declaration) can obviously not be submitted at the time of the club licence application.
+Please use the declaration available on www.dbu.dk/turneringer-og-resultater/klublicens/superliga/ and upload this in KlubOffice on 16 April 2025.

-10.5.10 Information on its financial prospects
+10.5.11 Information on its financial prospects

-1. The club licence applicant must prepare and submit information on its financial prospects to DBU in order to demonstrate its ability to continue its operation (going concern) until the end of the club licence season 30 June 2024.
+1. The club licence applicant must prepare and submit information on its financial prospects to DBU in order to demonstrate its ability to continue its operation (going concern) until the end of the club licence season 30 June 2026.
 The information must be based on the fact that the club during the club licence season plays in the same league as on the time of the application irrespective of the club's rank in the league.